Hawkbat/ow-wrong-warp-nh-jam/README.md

 ## Known Issues

+Tag or message Hawkbar#4578 in the Outer Wilds Modding Discord with bug reports or questions!

 - Some sound effects are very loud.
 Turn down your headphones or speakers before playing.
 - Load times can be extremely slow.